MichelleLucero/unit-2-project/README.md

 ## Stretch Goals

-- Allowing a restaurant to have multiple categories
+- Allow a restaurant to have multiple categories
-- Adding authentication using JWT
+- Add authentication using JWT
 - Apply google maps API or openstreetmap
 - Allow restaurant owners to respond to reviews
 - Allow users to post images in their reviews